valevo/SABIO/logs.md

 Andrei has mentioned [From Cartography To Cookbooks](https://www.fromcartographytocookbooks.com/), "a web of Dutch colonialism" and online exhibition which shines a light on issues such as race and gender in the context of colonialism with maps and cookbooks as media ([Allard Pierson page for the exhibition](https://allardpierson.nl/en/visit/from-cartography-to-cookbooks-a-web-of-dutch-colonialism/))

+## Feb 03

+Victor has mentioned this [blog post by MIT](https://www.technologyreview.com/2021/01/29/1017065/ai-image-generation-is-racist-sexist/) - yet another example of racist and sexist image processing AI